-- 1. Asleep or unconscious. - Incapacitated due to the influence of drugs, alcohol, or medication, so that the other person could not understand the fact, nature or extent of the sexual activity. - 3.
-Unable to communicate due to a mental or physical condition. - Consent: Fuller Theological Seminary defines consent in its Policy Against Sexual Misconduct, found at http://fuller.edu/uploadedFiles/Siteroot/About/Institutional Documents/Policy Aga inst Sexual Misconduct.pdf, as follows:
+- 1. Asleep or unconscious. - 2.
+Incapacitated due to the influence of drugs, alcohol, or medication, so that the other person could not understand the fact, nature or extent of the sexual activity. - 3.
+Unable to communicate due to a mental or physical condition. - Consent: Fuller Theological Seminary defines consent in its Policy Against Sexual Misconduct, found at www.Fuller.edu/TitlelX, as follows: